emarsden/dash-mpd-cli/doc/src/container.md

 I recommend installing [Podman](https://podman.io/) because it’s fully free software, whereas Docker is partly commercial.
-Podman is also able to run containers “rootless”, without special privileges, which is good for security.
+Podman is also able to run containers “rootless”, without special privileges, which is good for security, and doesn’t require a background daemon.
+Podman has a docker-compatible commandline interface.

 ## Running the container